harshraj152003/SwiftMatch-MERN/README.md

 ## 🚀 SwiftMatch-MERN

     A high-performance, full-stack networking platform designed for developers to connect, collaborate, and build.
-Built using the MERN Stack (MongoDB, Express.js, React, Node.js), SwiftMatch features a robust authentication system and an intelligent connection request logic.
+Built using the
+    MERN Stack (MongoDB, Express.js, React, Node.js),
+    wiftMatch features a robust authentication system and an intelligent connection request logic.

 ## 🌟 Key Features